 Another major challenge was working with Barton Malow on General Motors’ projects.
 They had different ways of working from us.
 To face it, the fundamental thing, according to me, was to be receptive, flexible, and as always, professional.
 Not everything was positive and I think we could have done better, however, it left us a great learning experience.

 What is the job accomplishment you are most proud of?

-Definitely when a collaborator shows me their trust and expresses positive things about myself or the role I play.
+Definitely, when a collaborator shows me their trust and expresses positive things about myself or the role I play.
 To feel that I make a difference.

 I do not consider that my greatest achievements consist of a project’s performance, in one way or another that’s given, it is a team effort.
-But, the mark you leave on people; influencing, training or motivating them in any way, for me, is very rewarding.
+But, the mark you leave on people; influencing, training, or motivating them in any way, for me, is very rewarding.
 Do not forget that you are always setting an example for newer generations.

 What do you enjoy most about your work?

 Something I really like is that no matter how similar the projects may be, there are never identical.
 There is always something new, a different challenge, something new to learn.
-From new suppliers, new clients to new work teams.
+From new suppliers, and new clients to new work teams.
 Each project adds something exciting and enriching.